AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 ### Recovery Meditation

 Starting at 2nd level, you have learned to regain some of your magical energy through meditation.
 Once per day, you may meditate during a short rest in order to get back a magical resource of your paragon spellcasting, lower or equivalent to that of a spell of half your paragon level.
 For example, a 3rd-level arcane paragon would get a used resonance of up to 2nd-level, while an auramantic paragon of the same level would get back up to 3 used mana.
-This feature cannot recover unspent resources.
+This feature cannot recover unspent resources, so you cannot have more resources than your caster level allows.

 ### Call of Protection

 At 2nd level, you learn how to invoke a special prayer.
-When you or a creature within 30' of you gets critically hit, you may use your reaction to concentrate your will and absorb a part of the hit.
-The attacking creature rolls damage as if the attack was not a critical hit, and the damage splits evenly between the attacked creature and you.
+When you or a creature within 30' of you gets critically hit, you may use 2 reactions to concentrate your will and absorb a part of the hit.
+The attacking creature rolls damage as if the attack was not a critical hit.
+Your protected target takes regular damage, and you take half as much.
 If armor breakage occurs, it applies only to the attacked creature.
 You may use this feature an amount of times equal to your Willpower modifier, and regain expended uses in the end of a long rest.

 ### Attribute Increase